 The result is Aurum Gold, a wine which will set you back an eye-watering €25,000 a bottle.
 We’ve never had the opportunity to taste it (unsurprisingly), so we can’t comment on its quality.
 But whether any wine is worth what some people earn in a year is up for debate.
 But there you go.

-At a more down to earth level - albeit still somewhere up in the clouds - we find Pingus from Danish winemaker turned Spanish wine king, Peter Sisseck.
+At a more down to earth level – albeit still somewhere up in the clouds – we find Pingus from Danish winemaker turned Spanish wine king, Peter Sisseck.
 Sisseck is a hugely respected winemaker who has been making wines in Ribera del Duero since the mid-1990s.
-His Pingus 2019, which features in the Peñín top 12 list, will set you back about €1,300.
-But interestingly a bottle of the older Dominio de Pingus, Pingus 2003 is likely to cost you around €1,600, despite getting ‘just’ 94 Peñín points.
-Which shows that price and quality don’t always go hand-in-hand.
+The 2021, 2018 and 2016 vintages will set you back around €1,500 depending on where you shop for them, whilst a bottle of the 2012 could cost you anything up to €2,500 if you can get your hands on a bottle.

 On that point, it’s worth bearing in mind that some wines are “built” to age and can therefore command a price premium as they get older.
 All of which means that judges’ tastes and scores represent a bit of a static picture and that a wine tasted at one moment in time may taste very different 12 months later.

-Moving on, in the same price bracket as Pingus you’ll find Álvaro Palacios’ famous and highly-regarded L'Ermita (Priorat).
+Moving on, in the same price bracket as Pingus you’ll find Álvaro Palacios’ famous and highly-regarded L’Ermita (Priorat).
 Palacios is from a large family of Riojan winemakers.
 But he is best known for his role in “discovering” Priorat in the late 1980s and turning it into a mecca for red wine lovers.
-If you fancy adding a bottle of L’Ermita to your wine collection, then be ready to shell out between €1,200-1,400 a bottle depending on the vintage.
+If you fancy adding a bottle of L’Ermita to your wine collection, then be ready to shell out between €1,200-1,800 a bottle depending on the vintage.
 We’ll have two please!

 Prefer something white?
 How about a bottle of Castillo Ygay Blanco Gran Reserva Especial 1986 from Marques de Murrieta?
 Aged white Riojas are becoming a bit of a thing among collectors and wine writers, and the Castillo Ygay is particularly sought after because it’s not bottled every vintage but only when the winery considers it’s up to par.
 The 1986 vintage spent 21 years in the barrel before it was bottled and released!
 Even then, the wine magazine Decanter suggested it might be “still a touch on the youthful side”!
 And the price?
-A snip at just €850 a bottle.
+Well, at the time of writing you could pick up a bottle at El Corte Ingles for a mere €1,600 – perfect for sipping by the pool!.

 Which Spanish wines are most popular?